 Celebrating the intelligence of slime mold - P. Polycephalum, a bright yellow slimy blob (a single-celled organism), is capable of making decisions - even irrational ones.
 We share something in common.
 It's a gelatinous amoeba and lives on the forest floor.
 After reading this article, I have a new appreciation for the different ways cognition is expressed.
 There's a video of P. Polycephalum in action through the link above.
 My youngest owlet and I watched the amoeba find food, its reward, by figuring out the shortest route through a maze.

 The Surferbird almost took the day off along with "The Owl."
 That would have been OK, and it even conjures up a funny image, doesn't it?
 What - were they going surfing?

 But I really want to make a go of this blog, and besides, these Surferbird News-Links are fun to put together.
 And what was I supposed to do with my earworm?

-This is going to seem silly, but because I want to make it with Google, so to speak, and Google likes it when you write posts, Make it with You by Bread became my earworm.
+This is going to seem silly, but because I want to make it with the search engines, so to speak, and search engines like it when you write posts, Make it with You by Bread became this week's earworm.

 I know many of you will find it sappy, but I slow danced the first time to this song.
-I remember the day and the place where that occurred.
-As you might have guessed by now, I’m a sappy owl.
-I still love this song.
+I remember the day and the place when that occurred.
+As you might have guessed by now, I'm a sappy owl.
+But I still love this song.
 Laura